Categories

 Dry skin vs. dehydrated skin – what’s the difference?

-Dry skin
+Dry Skin

-Dry skin is usually genetically determined and is considered a skin type.
-It produces too little sebum and therefore too few lipids (fats), which normally act as a protective barrier and prevent moisture loss.
+It produces too little sebum, and therefore lacks lipids (fats) that normally form a protective layer and prevent moisture loss.

 Typical signs:

-• rough, flaky or tight skin
+• Skin that feels dry, rough, or uncomfortably tight

 Skincare tip:

-Dehydrated skin
+Dehydrated Skin

 Common triggers:

-• dry indoor air from heating or air conditioning
+• dry indoor air or air conditioning

 • strong sun exposure and heat